-If you are HIV negative and think you may have been exposed to HIV during sex, you should go to the emergency department of your nearest hospital and ask for PEP – a short course anti-HIV medication.
+If you are HIV negative and think you may have been exposed to HIV during sex, you should go to the emergency department of your nearest hospital or local after-hours clinic, or contact your GP, and ask for PEP – a short course anti-HIV medication.

 PEP is most effective if it is taken within 72 hours of exposure to HIV, but the sooner you can take it after having unprotected sex, the more likely it is to be effective.